-In 2023, MCWD will compile existing and newly collected data to complete a feasibility assessment and develop a scope for project design.
-MCWD will pursue partnership agreements, including a design and construction agreement with St. Louis Park, and target 2024 to iniate design.
-Construction will be coordinated between MCWD and the other agencies who own or operate the SWLRT right-of-way.
+In 2025, MCWD will finalize design and partnership agreements, including a design and construction agreement with St. Louis Park.
+Construction is targeted for 2026 and will be coordinated between MCWD and the other agencies who own or operate the SWLRT right-of-way.